wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

  );
 ```

-Next, we actually use that Vonage object to send out a POST request on our `/inbound` route and we need to provide to minimal paramaters: `type` and `text`.
+Next, we actually use that Vonage object to send out a POST request on our `/inbound` route and we need to provide to minimal parameters: `type` and `text`.

 ```javascript
 // Basic Sandbox Messaging